Unconventional steady states and topological phases in an open two-level non-Hermitian system: The non-Hermitian Lindblad equation and the condition of steady states for a general open system

+$\hat{H}$ is a non-Hermitian Hamiltonian ($\hat{H}\neq\hat{H}^{\dagger}$) of the system. $D[\Gamma_{\mu}]\rho(t)$ are the dissipators associated with the Lindblad operators $\hat{\Gamma}_{\mu}$ describing directly the dissipative effects of environment.
+Without loss of generality, the most general quantum dynamical semigroup form of the dissipator can be written as

+The first term in Eq.(2) is called a quantum jump term, and the remaining terms are called continuous non-unitary dissipation terms~\cite{Ju}, respectively.
+Note that the non-Hermitian Hamiltonian $\hat{H}$ is quite different from an effective non-Hermitian Hamiltonian $H_{eff}$ which neglects the corresponding jump terms, e.g., $H_{eff}=H-i\sum_{\mu}\hat{\Gamma}_{\mu}\hat{\Gamma}_{\mu}^{\dag}/2$~\cite{Ju}.

-To solve Eq.(\ref{master equation}), one can rewrite the $N\times N$ density matrix $\rho(t)$ into a column vector, e.g., $\hat{\rho}(t)=[\rho(1,:)^T,\rho(2,:)^T,\cdots,\rho(n,:)^T]$ by using the Hilbert-Schmidt expression of the density matrix.
-After a straightforward algebra, we can rewrite the non-Hermitian Hamiltonian Lindblad equation (1) as a vectorized form
+In order to solve Eq.(1), we rewrite the $N\times N$ density matrix $\rho(t)$ into a column vector, e.g., $|\hat{\rho}(t)\rangle=[\rho(1,:)^T,\rho(2,:)^T,\cdots,\rho(n,:)^T]$ by using the Hilbert-Schmidt expression of the density matrix~\cite{Havel,Am-Shallem,Scopa}.
+After a straightforward algebra, we can recast the non-Hermitian Hamiltonian Lindblad equation given by Eq.(1) into a vectorized form